 - Prune hydrangeas after freezing is over, in March.

-- You can refer to our page on how to prune hydrangeas.
+- For further guidance, refer to our page on pruning hydrangea.

 Diseases and parasites that attack hydrangea

 Hydrangeas are rather sturdy, but there are a few weak points that open the door to diseases.